Soundscapes for Web Games: The Layer Beneath Your SFX - Part 1

 2D Phaser games.
 Bed keyed to the scene.
 Emitters scheduled in scene update or via timers.
 The listener position rarely moves, so pan is decorative rather than spatial.
 The win here is variety: three or four samples per emitter with last-picked exclusion turns a static loop into something the ear cannot lock onto.
 Cheap, huge.

 Narrative scenes.
 Ducking is the single biggest win.
 Without it, voice-over fights ambience and you end up cranking the VO bus until ambience is a whisper.
-With a 250ms duck on the ambience bus, the VO sits naturally and the room comes back as soon as the line ends.
+With a 250ms duck on the ambience bus, the VO sits naturally, and the room comes back as soon as the line ends.

 The room comes back.
 That’s the goal.